 Late Enrollment Due to Loss of Alternate Coverage: Students who lose alternate health coverage and have a notice of loss of coverage (for example loss of Medi-Cal coverage because a student turns 21 years of age) may request late enrollment in the Student Health Plan by sending the notice of loss of coverage to the Wellness Manager at 123 Cowell or by email at firstname.lastname@example.org.
 Verifiable loss of coverage will enable students to request special late enrollment and pricing based on Kaiser Permanente policies.
 If students aged out of another health plan, a late processing fee will apply (students are encouraged to enroll in a Mills plan prior to aging out).
 If other coverage was cancelled due to failure to pay or late payment, prorated late enrollment is not available.

 Billing for Student Health Plan: The Mills plans are billed by semester.
 Charges for the comprehensive no-deductible Mills Student Health Plan (HMO) are added to all student accounts during the summer of each year for the Fall Term.
-Charges are adjusted (for those who choose the Mills Student Health Deductible Plan (DHMO)) or removed (for those who waive Mills coverage and choose other coverage) based on enrollments and waivers carried out using the online Student Net during Summer Open Enrollment (7/1–8/31).
+Charges are adjusted (for those who choose the Mills Student Health Deductible Plan (DHMO) or removed (for those who waive Mills coverage and choose other coverage).
 All students must enroll in or waive coverage.
 Do not assume if you see charges on your account for a health plan that you have been enrolled in a Mills health plan.
 Mills College cannot on your behalf enroll you in a plan.
 Monitor your student account regularly.
 Sign up for eRefund in your student portal.
-If you still see charges that you do not owe on your student account, contact the M Center at firstname.lastname@example.org.
+If you still see charges that you do not owe on your student account, contact the M Center at email@example.com.

 Students who choose the Student Health Deductible Plan (DHMO) will see adjusted charges on their account.
 If you choose this plan, be sure to monitor your account and pay the fees as soon as you see them.
 If you enroll in this plan late in the summer, you need to be sure that you pay promptly in order to be cleared financially for the term.

 Some students may see charges for the Student Health Plan on their account despite having waived the coverage.
-This may be due to a timing issue in our billing cycle.
-In paying your bill, you should be able to deduct this charge from the amount you pay.
-Charges should zero out after reconciling accounts in September.
+Charges should zero out after reconciling accounts.
 Monitor your student account regularly.
 Sign up for eRefund in your student portal.
-If you still see charges that you do not owe on your student account, contact the M Center at email@example.com.
+If you still see charges that you do not owe on your student account, contact the M Center at firstname.lastname@example.org.

 Coverage After Graduation or Leaving Mills: Students may purchase an individual or family plan directly from Kaiser Permanente (by calling 1.800.853.8216 or go to shopplans.kp.org/122003) within 60 days of loss of coverage or enroll in a plan through a state or federal health benefits exchange (such as Covered California).
 To learn more about options beyond the Student Health Plan, please review Health Insurance After Mills or contact the Manager of Wellness and Community Outreach at email@example.com.